Detweiler's Deepest Doo-Doo Disingenuous Double-talk Debut:

 12. RICL’s probability of abandonment is high, yet they have no exit plan nor offer any security.

-13. The employees of “Clean” Line Energy Partners, the shell parent company, are protected from any liability for the project by two levels of LLC’s.
+13. The employees of “Clean” Line Energy Partners, the shell parent company, are protected from any liability for the project by two, three, and four levels of LLC’s.

 14. RICL would not contribute to the reliability of the grid, and instead, increases its vulnerability and compromises national security.